 Both being reduced due to simpler design and fever moving parts.

-What is the major difference in ecological impact between S1, S2 and your competitor’s solution?
+What is the major difference in ecological impact between S1, S2x and your competitor’s solution?

-When do you see the commercialization of the S2?
+When do you see the commercialization of the S2x?
 And the upscaling?

-The commercialization of the S2 has already begun and something we work with continuously.
-Of course we will learn a lot during our first year of operating the S2.
-The S2 size of floating wind turbines fits really well into our customer category we call the Local grid.
+The commercialization of the S2x has already begun and something we work with continuously.
+Of course we will learn a lot during our first year of operating the S2x.
+The S2x size of floating wind turbines fits really well into our customer category we call the Local grid.
 Remote islands, industrial applications etc. We are already looking at scaling up our design and the intention is to intensify this work in the seconds part of 2021.
 Scalability had been a key component from the start.

 What are the expected/planned sizes of the units in terms of MW?

-We are looking into both smaller and larger sizes.
-We are currently looking into and evaluating a smaller S0 unit in the range of 100-300kW and a larger SX unit in the range of 3-10 MW.
+We are looking into larger sizes, and evaluating a SX in the range of 6-10 MW.